numkem/nomad-spk/README.md

 Change **Package Center -> Trust Level** to **Any Publisher** and import manually the package from **Manual install**.
 Finally, install with nomad web installation.

+## Configuration

+You can store your configuration using a `conf.d` folder inside `1_create_package/nomad/`.
+If you don't want to ship your configurations with the package, you can use `/etc/nomad`.

 ## To use with another arch

 Download the binary from https://www.nomadproject.io/downloads.html, replace the content from **1_create_package/nomad** directory and exec create_spk.sh: